JavaScript: Loops — while Loop

 Syntax of while

-The while loop begins with the while keyword, followed by a pair of parentheses (()) encapsulating the condition of iteration, followed by the loop's body.
+The while loop begins with the while keyword, followed by a pair of parentheses (()) encapsulating the iteration condition, followed by the loop's body.

 while (condition) statement;

-The loop continues iterating as long as the given condition remains true.
+The loop continues iterating as long as the given condition remains truthy.
 The moment it becomes false, the loop ends.

 If you recall, this is identical to how the condition in a for loop works — that is, if it's true, the next iteration happens, or else the loop ends.